michaellevin/al-address-book/README.md

 # al-address-book
-**[AnimalLogic technical task]** A small library which collects, filters, and saves users' personal data.
+A small library which collects, filters, and saves users' personal data.

 ## Module usage example